xe0896/obsidian/DevDocs/Leetcode/2 - Add Two Numbers.md

 			val2 = 0;
 		}

+		// val1++ is add1, could of been val2++
 		if (add1) {
 			val1++;
 		}

+		// Assigning current.val based on val1 and val2, add1 checks
 		if (val1 + val2 > 9) {
 			add1 = true;
 			current.val = val1 + val2 - 10;